4ms/metamodule-plugin-sdk/docs/tips.md

 Then, in the `process()` function, make sure there is no situation in which a memory allocation can happen.

+## Memory

+The MetaModule has about 300MB of RAM dedicated for plugins to use.
+This includes the plugin code (but not data such as PNG files), and any memory individual modules in the patch will use.
+Be mindful that this is a shared resource, so try to keep the memory footprint low if your module deals with large buffers (several MB or more) or is able to load files of arbitrary sizes.
+Remember that users will often want duplicates of a module in a patch to make it 4-voice, 8-voice, etc.

+## Disk Access

+File system access is permitted on the MetaModule.
+However, it is much slower than on a desktop computer.
+Also keep in mind that file paths differ on the computer than they do on the MetaModule.
+Use the helper function `translate_path_to_local()` to convert a computer path to a MetaModule path (see [Filesystem Calls](./filesystem-syscalls.md)

 ## Block sizes